-3. Strength Train
+2. Strength Train

 Muscle, on the other hand, is a workhorse!
 Not only does it look better, but it actually works to burn calories and helps your metabolic rate.
-Losing fat is going to be much easier if you strength train and build muscle.
+Losing arm fat is going to be much easier if you incorporate strength training exercises and build muscle.

 - The lighter dumbbells will be used for moves that take your hands farther from your body like Shoulder T’s and the Elevated Bicep Curls.

 - Aim for 10-12 repetitions for each move, then repeat the entire set!